avdgaag/nanoc-template/README.md

   An `img_tag` helper could insert images in the desired size with dimension already filled out.
 Feels bloated, though.

-* Sitemap filter

-  the default sitemap may very well include too much entries.
-These should be cleaned up neatly.

-* HTML sitemap
-* Syntax highlighting
-* a better solution for vendored assets.
-Sprockets may be nice…?

 Occasionally, I extract code and conventions from real-world projects and pull it back into this template.